Travelling through the Gibb River Road area with dogs

 the Gibb River Road.
 But that doesn't mean you can't take a dog.
 As you already said, it just means you have to skip the national parks and find other places.
 I think that's not a bad thing.
 It means you'll avoid the masses, too.
 June to August is peak season here after all...

-Places you can't go on the Gibb River Road with a dog are the big sights: Bell Gorge (managed by CALM), Manning Gorge (privately owned but they don't allow dogs), the
+Places you can't go on the Gibb River Road with a dog are the big sights, mainly Bell Gorge (conservation reserve managed by CALM), Mornington (wilderness sanctuary and conservation reserve) and the

 Mitchell Plateau (national park).

 I'm pretty sure El Questro is not too keen on dogs, but they don't say so on their site.
+(Update: indeed, no dogs.)
 I'd also contact Home Valley Station and ask.
-It's a great place run by really nice people.
 You never know your luck, they may allow dogs...
+(Update: nope, they don't.)

 Also check out Drysdale River Station on the Kalumburu Road.